With summer coming to an end in Lake Forest, now is an ideal time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Not sure when you last replaced yours?
+Unsure when you last put in a new one?
 Take it out and angle it toward the light.
-If you can’t see light through it, get a new one.
+If there’s no light visible, replace it.

 3. Clean the Inside